 Use recycled or collected water where possible.
 It is important to install a rainwater tank that effectively filters water.
 Only use greywater for systems such as the washing machine and toilet.
 You can also feed your plants and lawn with treated greywater.

-If you are planning major renovations to improve water conservation in your home, speak to the experts at Houspect in New South Wales for professional building inspections.
+We hope you enjoyed our tips on how to reduce water usage and remember, if you are planning major renovations to improve water conservation in your home, speak to the experts at Houspect in New South Wales for professional building inspections.